AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/set-up-organizations.md

 The organization name is the official name of your company or institution, set during purchase.
 Users see this name when selecting a profile during sign-in, especially if they have access to Adobe products from multiple organizations or need to choose between a business and personal profile.

-As a [global administrator](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/manage-administrators), you can edit the name of any parent or child organization to help users identify the correct profile when signing in to [[!DNL Creative Cloud]] products and services.
+As a [global administrator](https://experienceleague.adobe.com/en/docs/support-resources/adobe-support-tools-guide/adobe-admin-console/manage-administrators), you can edit the name of any parent or child organization to help users identify the correct profile when signing in to Creative Cloud products and services.

 1. Sign in to the [Global Admin Console](https://global-admin-console.adobe.com/).
 In the **[!UICONTROL Organizations]** tab, select the organization you want to rename.
 1. Select the **[!UICONTROL Edit]** icon.